 The plan does not need to be too long, just enough to clearly give the relevant information that a lender may need.
 Every last detail is not required as you do not want to bore the reader and further information can be requested if required.

 The introduction is important as this will determine the extent of interest the reader has in the rest of the plan.
 Many are thrown out at this point!
-It is also important to sum up well at the end.
+It is also important, to sum up well in the end.

-The following can be used as an outline for the arrangement of a business plan…
+The following can be used as an outline for the arrangement of a writing business plan.

 - BackgroundBackground of the company and the key individuals.

-- Management and OrganisationA management chart and staff plan, salary policy, and outside expertise to be used such as accountants and solicitors.
+- Management and an organizational Management chart and staff plan, salary policy, and outside expertise to be used such as accountants and solicitors.

 - Products or ServicesWhat you sell.

-- Financial ProjectionsCashflow projections, profit forecasts and break even calculations.
+- Financial ProjectionsCashflow projections, profit forecasts, and break-even calculations.
 They should be consistent with the rest of the plan and make sense.
-A detailed monthly cashflow should be provided for at least the first 12 months and in some cases up to 5 years.
-Worst case and best case scenarios can be provided.
+Detailed monthly cash flow should be provided for at least the first 12 months and in some cases up to 5 years.
+Worst-case and best-case scenarios can be provided.

 How We Can Help You

-We can assist you in completing the business plan and advising on appropriate sources of finance.
+We can assist you in writing the business plan and advising on appropriate sources of finance.